pygame-examples/legacy-code-01-team-merge-mishaps/DONTREADME.md

 ## Development
 Not sure what to do?
 Try looking for `TODO`s and do those.
+Also check out `src/portaler/assets/ideas` for some level ideas.

 ### Environment setup
 #### With [`uv`](https://docs.astral.sh/uv/):